wludh/womenandtech/howthewebworks.md

 ## Testing out CSS hierarchies
 1. Create a class that adds a strikethrough through all `<h3>` elements.
-2. Create a second class called "right" that aligns anything in the class to the right.
+2. Create a second class called "rightside" that aligns anything in the class to the right.
 3. Add three elements to your website:
 - Something with an `<h3>` tag
-- Something with the class "right"
+- Something with the class "rightside"
-- Something with both an `<h3>` tag and the class right
+- Something with both an `<h3>` tag and the class "rightside"
+4. Open the page in your browser and compare.